600 Washington Street

-Formerly the Food Stamps Program, SNAP benefits are provided by the federal government and administered by DTA.
-Residents of the Commonwealth who participate in SNAP are families with children, elders and disabled.
+Supplemental Nutrition Assistance Program/SNAP: Formerly the Food Stamps Program, SNAP benefits are provided by the federal government and administered by DTA.
+Residents of the Commonwealth who are eligible to participate in SNAP are families with children, elders and people with disabilities.

 Cash Assistance (www.mass.gov/dta/assistance)

 Transitional Aid to Families with Dependent Children (TAFDC): Provides cash assistance to families with children and pregnant women in the last 120 days of pregnancy, with little to no assets or income.
-Participants receive child care and transportation support associated with job assistance and can access a number of supportive referrals to substance abuse and/or mental health services, and domestic violence specialists.
+Participants receive support for child care and transportation needs associated with employment, and can access a number of supportive referrals to substance abuse and/or mental health services, and domestic violence specialists.
 As part of TAFDC, participants may be required to perform a work-related activity in order to receive benefits.

 Emergency Aid to the Elderly, Disabled, and Children (EAEDC): Provides cash assistance to those in need to stabilize their lives.
 Recipients must meet certain eligibility criteria.

-Supplemental Security Income (SSI): Cash assistance program administered by the Social Security Administration for the elderly (over age 65) and disabled.
+Supplemental Security Income (SSI): Cash assistance program administered by the Social Security Administration for the elderly (over age 65) and people with disabilities.
 Assists the elderly and certain categories of long-term disabled residents to receive SSI benefits.
 For more information on SSI eligibility, contact the Social Security Administration.